 Ideally, get this set up to be able to build containers on a Mox build node.

 Get Singularity installed on one of the birds (e.g. Emu, Roadrunner) so that people can build their own containers.
-Singularity is only avialbe for Linux, thus most other lab members won’t be able to use their own computers to build containers; they’ll need one of the birds which run Ubuntu.
+Singularity is only available for Linux, thus most other lab members won’t be able to use their own computers to build containers; they’ll need one of the birds which run Ubuntu.